stefanhaustein/tablecraft/src/main/java/org/kobjects/pi4jdriver/README.md

 ## Design

-- Separate the chip/device logic and it's IO where multiple IO options exist
+- Separate the chip/device logic and its IO where multiple IO options exist
   - Avoids code duplication and provides a clear logical abstraction.